Two Towns. One Amazing Experience.

 It is a place of legend, nestled at the end of a lush canyon and surrounded by some of Colorado’s most rugged peaks.
 Nowhere else in the country, or perhaps the world, does such a place exist.
 To some, we are known for incredible alpine skiing.
 To others, summers full of cultural events and endless outdoor activities.
 By everyone, we are embraced for our authentic mountain character, unpretentious attitude, and celebration of four seasons of adventure in the most beautiful spot of the Rocky Mountain high country.

-Telluride is tucked into a box canyon surrounded on three sides by 14,000-foot peaks.
+Telluride is tucked into a box canyon surrounded by 13,000 and 14,000-foot peaks.
 The town of Telluride is just eight blocks wide and twelve blocks long.
 Because of its significant role in the history of the American West, the core area of Telluride was designated a National Historic Landmark District in 1964.
 This listing is the highest level of historic status available from the United States Secretary of the Interior.
 These sites are so special that they are eligible for consideration to become national parks.
 With the town's colorful Victorian-era homes, clapboard storefronts, boutiques, art galleries, gourmet restaurants, historic buildings and more, Telluride is a delight to explore.
 Our citizens are committed to preserving Telluride's historically significant architecture, open space, traditional design elements and, most of all, Telluride’s small-town mountain lifestyle.

 Mountain Village is perched above the valley floor at 9,500 feet, providing access to the Telluride Ski Resort and Uncompahgre National Forest.
 The Town of Mountain Village was founded in 1987 and includes approximately 2,100 acres of rolling aspen and spruce-covered mountainsides.
 A vision of alpine elegance, this European-style village tempts guests with the best of everything in the Telluride region.
 Coming into its own as a leading community, Mountain Village embraces green practices and sustainable growth in its everyday operations.